Information

 How to choose your rod bolts?

 The rod bolt ranks among the most heavily loaded parts of the engine: it holds the cap during load reversals at high rpm.
 Two ARP grades are offered on these rods.
+These two grades cover a wide range of builds, from track to drift, rally and hillclimb, and are chosen according to the targeted power level.

 ARP rod bolts available separately: ARP bolts 3/8" x 38 mm.